 Overview of the Stillwater Milling Company

-Haskell Cudd was the CEO of the Mill from 1938 until he retired in 2005 at the age of 98 years.
+Haskell Cudd was the CEO of the mill from 1938 until he retired in 2005 at the age of 98 years.
 In those decades, he created the largest and most modern feed mill in Oklahoma, always emphasizing reliable delivery of high quality feed at the lowest achievable price consistent with high quality ingredients.
-In this way, the Mill has improved the profitability of ranches all over the state.
-These policies have continued ot the present and will continue in the future, for profitable ranches are our future also.
+In this way, the mill has improved the profitability of ranches all over the state.
+These policies have continued to the present and will continue in the future, for profitable ranches are our future also.

-Home baking began to decline in the 1950's, and so in 1957 flour production was discontinued.
-The Mill concentrated on multiple lines of animal feeds, especially cattle cubes, and also on grain purchasing and handling, expanding its operations all over Oklahoma and into the adjoining states.
+Home baking began to decline in the 1950's, so in 1957 flour production was discontinued.
+The mill concentrated on multiple lines of animal feeds, especially cattle cubes and also on grain purchasing and handling, expanding its operations all over Oklahoma and into the adjoining states.